COVID-19 Public Works Information

 All locations require social distancing and hand sanitizing.
 Signs will be posted.
 Please bring hand sanitizer with you and use it before using any public equipment or facilities.

-City Hall is open by appointment.
-Contact the office directly to schedule an appointment.
+City Hall is open.
 Masks must be worn inside City Hall and social distancing requirements followed.

 Other important Public Works Information